xenia-project/xenia/README.md

 [![Stories in Ready](https://badge.waffle.io/benvanik/xenia.png?label=ready)](https://waffle.io/benvanik/xenia)

-Have some spare time, know avanced C++, and want to write an emulator?
+Have some spare time, know advanced C++, and want to write an emulator?
 Contribute!
 There's a ton of work that needs to be done, a lot of which is wide open greenfield fun.